Strolling through the newly reopened Big Basin Redwoods State Park

 As I mentioned earlier, all the historic headquarters buildings are gone.
 All that’s there to remind you of them are the stone steps and a display describing how things used to be.
 I like that the park acknowledges what was lost here, and I noticed a fair number of people lingering in this area remembering things as they were.

 Park staffers greet you at a temporary kiosk at the end of a new curved sidewalk from the road.
 There you’ll find maps and reference materials.
 Nearby you’ll find portable bathroom facilities.
 Many staffers and volunteers were hanging out at the kiosk, answering questions and sharing stories.
 Lots of smiling faces, obviously excited to be sharing the park with the public.

-Right here I want to commend the park’s staff for all the work they’ve done to open the park.
+Right here, I want to commend the park’s staff for all the work they’ve done to open the park.
 League staffers were among the first to visit this site after the fire, and it was a mess of downed trees, damaged infrastructure, and unsafe roads and paths.
-While the newly opened area might seem spare to some, it actually represents and ton of work in a short amount of time.
+While the newly opened area might seem spare to some, it actually represents a ton of work in a short amount of time.

 As for the park itself, access now is limited to two trails—the Redwood Loop Trail and the Dool Trail—as well as 18 miles of fire roads.

 Because the park isn’t set up to safely handle crowds like it used to, access to Big Basin is granted through a new reservation system for the 45 parking spaces available daily.
 Most spaces will be available up to 60 days in advance, while a limited number of reservations will be released three days before the visit date.